NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### BAM Slicing

-The [BAM Slicing](BAM_Slicing.md) feature can also be accessed through Python.
+The GDC [BAM Slicing](BAM_Slicing.md) feature can also be accessed through Python.
 Below is an example of a basic BAM slicing command.

 ```TXT
 Choose the Python tab to view script.